Alexander Enberg

-Alexander Enberg (born April 5, 1972) is an American actor and film producer.
+Alexander Enberg (born April 5, 1972) is an American actor.
 He is sometimes credited as Alex Enberg.

 Biography

 Enberg is the son of television screenwriter and producer Jeri Taylor and sportscaster Dick Enberg.

 Career

 Actor

 Enberg has played young Vulcan engineers on two Star Trek series: Taurik on Star Trek: The Next Generation (TNG) and Vorik on Star Trek: Voyager.
 He also played the reporter on the TNG episode "Time's Arrow", and the non-canon Crewman Austin Chang in Star Trek: Voyager – Elite Force and Star Trek: Elite Force II.
 He guest starred in the episode "I’ve Got A Crush On You" of Lois & Clark.

 In 2007, Enberg played the role of Jason, the crazy theater director, in the independent feature film, Never Say Macbeth.

 Special effects designer

 In 2006, Enberg designed the special effects for a short film, Fartman: Caught in a Tight Ass, which aired on Howard TV, Howard Stern's iN Demand Cable Channel, and can now be seen on Atom Films.

 In 2007, Enberg also designed the special effects for Never Say Macbeth.